jgoodhcg/research-start/process.md

 ## Accessiblity
 **Keybaord Navigation** is something that callMall has been [focusing on](https://github.com/callemall/material-ui/issues/61) in material ui since 2014
 **Alternative text** was put in important navigation and interactive elements

+## Search
+- fuse
+- searches everything

+## Routing

+## Todo
+- refactor into more components
+    - render calls are ugly in routes
+- maybe don't use combine reducers (i like reframe's approach two whole state all the time)